wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 At the bottom is storage. "<a target="_blank" href="https://learn.microsoft.com/fabric/onelake/onelake-overview">One Lake</a>" is the branding for storage built on top of Azure Data Lake Storage Gen2 (ADLSg2) lakehouse that combines storage locations across different regions and clouds into a single logical lake, without moving or duplicating data (DirectLake mode).

-The key enabler (for Microsoft as well as Snowflake and Databricks DeltaLake) is the <strong>Delta format</strong> (generically called "Parquet" format) that enables ACID transactions on "unstructured" data in data lakes.
+The key enabler (for Microsoft as well as Snowflake and Databricks DeltaLake) is the <strong>Delta format</strong> (generically called "Parquet" format) that enables <a target="_blank" href="https://learn.microsoft.com/en-us/training/modules/explore-core-data-concepts/5-transactional-data-processing">ACID transactions</a> on "unstructured" data in data lakes:

+   * Atomicity – each transaction is treated as a single unit, which succeeds completely or fails completely.
+For example, a transaction that involved debiting funds from one account and crediting the same amount to another account must complete both actions.
+If either action can't be completed, then the other action must fail.

+   * Consistency – transactions can only take the data in the database from one valid state to another.
+To continue the debit and credit example above, the completed state of the transaction must reflect the transfer of funds from one account to the other.

+   * Isolation – concurrent transactions cannot interfere with one another, and must result in a consistent database state.
+For example, while the transaction to transfer funds from one account to another is in-process, another transaction that checks the balance of these accounts must return consistent results - the balance-checking transaction can't retrieve a value for one account that reflects the balance before the transfer, and a value for the other account that reflects the balance after the transfer.

+   * Durability – when a transaction has been committed, it will remain committed.
+After the account transfer transaction has completed, the revised account balances are persisted so that even if the database system were to be switched off, the committed transaction would be reflected when it is switched on again.

 Previously, SQL and analytic data are stored in different database technologies.